 - Safe: Served via HTTPS to prevent snooping and ensure content hasn’t been tampered with.

 - Discoverable: Are identifiable as “applications” thanks to W3C manifests and service worker registration scope allowing search engines to find them.

 - Re-engageable: Make re-engagement easy through features like push notifications.

 - Installable: Allow users to “keep” apps they find most useful on their home screen without the hassle of an app store.

-- Linkable: Easily shared via a URL and do not require complex installation.
+- Linkable: Easily shared via a URL and does not require complex installation.

 How do Progressive Web Apps Work?